zarr-developers/blog/_posts/2024-02-20-moving-to-zulip.markdown

 ## Building a Hub for Open Science 🧬

-The OSSCi Zulip server will serve as a hub for various projects under the scientific Python ecosystem, starting with Zarr.
+The OSSCi Zulip server will serve as a hub for various projects in the scientific Python ecosystem, starting with Zarr.
 By centralising communication within this platform, we aim to foster greater collaboration, knowledge sharing, and community building among like-minded individuals passionate about